 Utilization of dietary lipids requires that they first be absorbed through the intestine.
 As these molecules are oils they would be essentially insoluble in the aqueous intestinal environment.
-Solubilization (emulsification) of dietary lipid is accomplished initially via the agitation action as food passes through the stomach and then continues within the intestine via bile salts that are synthesized in the liver and secreted from the gallbladder.
+Solubilization (emulsification) of dietary lipid is accomplished initially via the agitation action as food passes through the stomach and then the emuslificaiton process continues within the intestine via bile salts that are synthesized in the liver and secreted from the gallbladder.

 Following absorption of the products of pancreatic lipase by the intestinal mucosal cells, the resynthesis of triacylglycerides occurs.
 The triacylglycerides are then solubilized in lipoprotein complexes (complexes of lipid and protein) called chylomicrons.
 A chylomicron contains lipid droplets surrounded by the more polar lipids and finally a layer of proteins.
 Triacylglycerides synthesized in the liver are packaged into VLDLs and released into the blood directly.
 Chylomicrons from the intestine are then released into the blood via the lymph system for delivery to the various tissues for storage or production of energy through oxidation.